 - 3. DEA is a harmful chemical known to the State of California to cause cancer.
 On June 22, 2012, the State of California listed DEA as a chemical known to the State to cause cancer and it has come under the purview of Proposition 65 regulations since that time.
 Cal.
 Code Regs.
 Tit.
 27, § 27001(c); Health & Safety Code §§ 25249.8 & 25249.10(b). - 4.
 Proposition 65 requires all businesses with ten (10) or more employees that operate within California or sell products therein to comply with Proposition 65 regulations.
 Included in such regulations is the requirement that businesses must label any product containing a Proposition 65-listed chemical that will create an exposure above safe harbor levels with a "clear and reasonable" warning before "knowingly and intentionally" exposing any person to any such listed chemical. - 5.
-Proposition 65 allows for civil penalties of up to \$2,500.00 per day per violation for up to 365 days to be imposed upon defendants in a civil action for violations of Proposition 65.
-Health & Safety Code § 25249.7(b).
+Proposition 65 allows for civil penalties of up to \$2,500.00 per day per violation for up to 365 days (up to a maximum civil penalty amount per violation of \$912,000.00) to be imposed upon defendants in a civil action for violations of Proposition 65.
+Health & Safety Code \$ 25249.7(b).
 Proposition 65 also allows for any court of competent jurisdiction to enjoin the actions of a defendant which "violate or threaten to violate" the statute.
-Health & Safety Code § 25249.7. - 6.
-Plaintiff alleges that Defendant distributes and/or offers for sale in California, without a requisite exposure warning, Pop-arazzi mascara (the "Products") that expose persons to DEA when used for their intended purpose. - 7.
+Health & Safety Code \$ 25249.7. - 6.
+Plaintiff alleges that Defendant distributes and/or offers for sale in California, without a requisite exposure warning, Baylis & Harding body lotions, # 017854114401 (the "Products") that expose persons to DEA when used for their intended purpose. - 7.
 Defendant's failure to warn consumers and other individuals in California of the health hazards associated with exposure to DEA in conjunction with the sale and/or distribution of the Products is a violation of Proposition 65 and subjects Defendant to the enjoinment and civil penalties described herein. - 8.
-Plaintiff seeks civil penalties against Defendant for violations of Proposition 65 in accordance with Health and Safety Code § 25249.7(b). - 9.
+Plaintiff seeks civil penalties against Defendant for its violations of Proposition 65 in accordance with Health and Safety Code § 25249.7(b). - 9.
 Plaintiff also seeks injunctive relief, preliminarily and permanently, requiring Defendant to provide purchasers or users of the Products with required warnings related to the dangers and health hazards associated with exposure to DEA pursuant to Health and Safety Code § 25249.7(a).